 Mr. Clifford endowed the first Chair on Tort Law and Social Policy to his alma mater, DePaul University College of Law.
 This generous gift provides for an annual symposium where academicians, lawyers and judges from across the country gather to speak on a timely topic dealing with the relationship between tort law and societal needs.
+Justice Stephen Breyer of the Supreme Court of the United States is speaking at the 2014 Clifford Symposium.
 He also sits on the Board of Directors of WTTW, Chicago’s public television station, where he sponsors closed captioning.